FascinatedBox/lily/site/classes.markdown

 }
 ```

 One of the nice things about Lily is that you don't need to declare variables in one area, and then create a constructor in another area.
 Instead, the statements inside the body of the class are what is used to construct it.
-The body of the class becomes the constructor, and can be used through `<classname>::new`.
-In this case, `Point2D::new`.
+The body of the class becomes a constructor, and the constructor's name is `new`.
+Thus, one can use the constructor of Point2D through `Point2D::new`.

 Lily's class members are referenced using the `@` prefix.
 For those familiar with more object-oriented languages, `@x` is synonymous with `this.x` or `self.x`.